 R: Mindfulness through art is something that ZenART is striving to impart to its community.
 We believe that art in itself contribute to a person’s overall consciousness and mindfulness.
 Did you experience the same thing in your journey with painting?

 A: – Thank you very much for this question.
 Of course, art and creativity have healing abilities.
 Painting helps me get to know my inner-self and express my feelings more.
 This blessing is, in fact, available to everyone.
 Since I started painting, I began seeing the world differently — everything around me – colours, shapes, light.
 Each and every detail around me became exciting and vital.
 For me, this is the most potent source of inspiration.
 A walk in the forest or even just the park can be a fantastic journey.
 The longer I paint, the more mindful I become.

 R: Here’s our last and parting question, but certainly not the least.
-What advice can you give those who want to pursue a career as a watercolor artist?
+What advice can you give those who want to pursue a career as a watercolour artist?

 A: The advice I often give is to just paint as often as possible and never stop.
 Everything needed for growing in your creative path will come in the process.
 This will not be a perfect path, but if you keep painting, you will eventually get there.
 Always listen to what your heart tells you.

 Thank you so much for answering our questions, Anna!
 So what about you?
 Did you know Anna before reading this interview?
-If you have any questions to ask her or just want to share with us your journey as a watercolor artist, just leave a comment down below.
+If you have any questions to ask her or just want to share your journey as a watercolour artist, just leave a comment down below.
 We’d love to hear from you!

 Anna Koliadych is an illustrator and watercolor enthusiast.
 DearAnnArt is her personal brand that she founded to represent her creative way, her vision and artworks.
 Her mission is to show that everyone can paint without obtaining a degree in Art.
-Currenlty, she is based in London.
-She is vegetarian, she love kids, animals and she does yoga.
+Currently, she is based in London.
+She is vegetarian, she loves kids, animals and she does yoga.